ckamps/2232-defiance/content/01-the-property.md

 ### Double Track Path to Lower Land

-In additon to the stone steps, a double track path provides easy access from the driveway turnaround to the lower land.
+In addition to the stone steps, a double track path provides easy access from the driveway turnaround to the lower land.
 This is a great option for bicycles, lawn mowers, side-by-sides, and even the occassional truck.

 ### Private Dock